Things You Need To Know Before You Go To Sweden

 Where can I buy alcohol in Sweden?

-When thinking about buying alcohol in Sweden, most people think about the price, which is not as bad as in Norway, but still cost, a bit more than here in the UK.
-What most people don’t know is that in Sweden alcohol is only sold in state owned off-licences (except in restaurants and bars etc.) It’s only beer up to max. strength 3.5% alcohol that issold in normal food stores and supermarkets.
+When thinking about buying alcohol in Sweden, most people think about the price, which will typically be higher than in the UK when bought in bars and restaurants, but is often comparable or sometimes even cheaper when purchased in a store or off-licence.
+What most people don’t know is that in Sweden, alcohol is only sold in state owned off-licences (except in restaurants and bars, etc).
+It’s only beer up to max. strength 3.5% alcohol that is sold in normal food stores and supermarkets.
 If you would like wine and stronger beers, you need to go the state off-licences, called Systembolaget.

 There are normally a few in the bigger towns, but you won’t find them in smaller villages or out on the countryside.
 So buying your alcohol in Sweden takes some planning!
 See our blog article Systembolaget – Buying Alcohol in Sweden.